 The exact cause of your TMJ disorder can be difficult to determine.
-In 30 years of treating patients seen at Aesthitka, Dr. Castaneda believes that pain can occur due to a combination of factors, such as genetics, arthritis, teeth grinding during sleep, or jaw injury.
+In 30 years of treating patients seen at Aesthitka, our doctors believe that pain can occur due to a combination of factors, such as genetics, arthritis, teeth grinding during sleep, or jaw injury.

 TMJ disorders are particularly common:

 - When you clench your teeth

 - What are the symptoms of TMJ?